aleph-im/aleph-js/docs/guide/getting-started.md

   address, post_type, content,
   {
     api_server = DEFAULT_SERVER, // target API server
-    ref = null, // ref field of the message, optionnal chain = null, // the message chain, optional if an account is provided channel = null, // the channel on which to write inline = true, // should the message be stored as a separate file or inserted inline
+    ref = null, // ref field of the message, optional chain = null, // the message chain, optional if an account is provided channel = null, // the channel on which to write inline = true, // should the message be stored as a separate file or inserted inline